katrinasm/fx3d-bass/README.md

 serious work into this, I will switch to another assembler.

-If you do have a copy of bass, run `build.py` and it will set up some resources and then create a ROM name `fx3d.sfc`.
+If you do have a copy of bass, run `build.py` and it will set up some resources and then create a ROM named `fx3d.sfc`.

 This repository is also missing some intermediate tools, like a model converter, that are required to make real use of a renderer like this.
 I do possess such